vuejs/awesome-vue/README.md

  - [vuex-persist](https://github.com/championswimmer/vuex-persist) - A Typescript-ready Vuex plugin to help save the store to localStorage or any custom Storage (that you can configure).
   - [vuex-local-state](https://github.com/biluochun/vuex-localState) - Add 'localState/sessionState' options to vuex.
 Keep the Vuex state with localStorage.
   - [vuex-cli-scaffold](https://github.com/ndabAP/vuex-cli-scaffold) - Scaffold vuex actions, mutations, getters and the state.
+ - [vuex-action-reload](https://github.com/chlab/vuex-action-reload) - A vuex plugin that reloads actions when a condition is met.

 ###### Sync Between Tabs